pawanit17/learn_docker/README.md

 - If it is not EXPOSEd and PUBLISHed, then only that service is not accessible outside the container.
 - ![image](https://user-images.githubusercontent.com/42272776/167265398-6e891bcc-3393-4a19-9c93-9d80d6d6a7c4.png)
 - https://stackoverflow.com/a/22150099/3210526

+## How to configure a custom Docker registry / local Docker registry?.

 ## How to add more containers and put a load balancer ahead of them / application scaling